visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 Normally attributes are set to a [`WebGLBuffer`](/docs/api-reference/webgl/buffer.md) that stores unique values for each vertex/instance, combined with information about the layout of data in the memory managed by the buffer.

-Attributes can also be set to a single vertex value (or "generic" value) instead of a full array.
+Attributes can also be set to a single "constant" vertex value instead of a full buffer/array.
 This single value will then be passed to every invocation of the vertex shader effectively representing a constant attribute value.
 A typical example could be to specify a single color for all vertices, instead of providing a buffer with unique colors per vertex.

 ### Integer to Float Conversion and Normalization